-Its 2 days after the International women’s day and I always feel like this is a good time to reflect.
-Not only on the achievement of the amazing women we have heard so much about over the last few days, but all on how we treat the women around us for rest of the year.
+It's two days since International Women’s Day and I always feel like this is a good time to reflect.
+Not only on the achievement of the amazing women we have heard so much about over the last few days but all on how we treat the women around us for the rest of the year.

 Now, I’m not going to sit here and tell you about, or explain the experiences of women, and I’m certainly not going to explain why, that would be a stupid idea.

-Now, of course, it could just be that everyone stops working for that period of time, but as our client base is about 80% female, it’s reasonable to assume that this was due to a disproportional amount of childcare responablitilieis falling to women.
+Now, of course, it could just be that everyone stops working for that period, but as our client base is about 80% female, it’s reasonable to assume that this was due to a disproportional amount of childcare responsibilities falling to women.

 I’m sure that this doesn’t come as a shock to anyone that this is the case, but it does speak to something I feel is easy to overlook or ignore.
-If you are a couple with children and careers, anytime you take time to look after your children you are taking a hit while you partner isn’t.
-Now there is nothing fundamentally wrong with that until it starts to effect one partner more than the other (as its often the case)
+If you are a couple with children and careers, anytime you take time to look after your children you are taking a hit while your partner isn’t.
+Now there is nothing fundamentally wrong with that until it starts to affect one partner more than the other (as is often the case)

-With all that being said however, I have a question to pose and I don’t have a full answer to it.
-Are intervention to our current way of living ever going to be enough or is it just that there is a fundamental flawed in them?
+With all that being said, however, I have a question to pose and I don’t have a full answer to it.
+Are interventions to our current way of living ever going to be enough or is it just that there is a fundamental flaw in them?

 I remember years ago hearing about the ‘Bow-Tows’ of Newhaven.
 Husband and wife teams that would split the responsibilities of their small businesses down the middle.
-Men fishing and women selling and managing the business on land.
+Men would fish and women would sell and manage the business on land.
 Now, gender splits and heteronormative-ness aside, it always struck me that there was something in this.
-With a relationship set up like this, each partners success and struggles are shared.
+With a relationship set up like this, each partner's success and struggles are shared.

-I can gladly and excitingly say I have been an active and constant part of our daughter’s childcare throughout her early life, while still maintaining an engaging and for-filling work life (I believe Nina feels the same too but I am not going to speak on her behalf.)
-Through Kalopsia Collective we have been able to combine our resources, strengthens and focus to be able to build something together that is equally ours and it’s success is in no small part down to this working and personal relationship balance.
+I can gladly and excitingly say I have been an active and constant part of our daughter’s childcare throughout her early life, while still maintaining an engaging and fulfilling work life (I believe Nina feels the same too but I am not going to speak on her behalf.)
+Through Kalopsia Collective we have been able to combine our resources, strengths and focus to be able to build something together that is equally ours and its success is in no small part down to this working and personal relationship balance.

 / Adam Robertson, Managing Director